GoogleChrome/developer.chrome.com/site/en/blog/chrome-117-beta/index.md

 ### Tabbed web apps

-Allow web app windows to have a tab strip.
+Allow web app windows to have a  [tab strip](https://web.dev/tabbed-application-mode), for example, to edit multiple documents in the same app.
 This adds a new display mode "tabbed" and a new manifest field to allow customizations to the tab strip.

 [Register for the Tabbed Web Apps origin trial](/origintrials/#/register_trial/3547710606461108225).